Testosterone is a crucial hormone predominantly produced in the testes for men and the ovaries and adrenal glands for women.

 • Adequate Sleep: Aim for 7-9 hours of quality sleep per night to optimize hormone production.

-• Stress Management: High stress levels can contribute to lower testosterone.
+• Stress Management: High-stress levels can contribute to lower testosterone.
 Practice relaxation techniques such as meditation or yoga.

 Medical Interventions: